ajeyjoshi/Public/README.md

 -------------------------
 Win-10/On-Screen-Keyboard
 -------------------------
-A application written in C# and WPF for Windows-10 OS.
+An application written in C# and WPF for Windows-10 OS.
 This application gives an On-Screen-Keyboard similar to the one avaialble in Windows-10.

-This was developed as an exploring/learning WPF so no way its fully tested and working.
+This was developed for the purpose of learning WPF so no way its fully tested and working.